KjellTillstrand/tower-handle-users/README.md

 tower-handle-users
 =========

 This role calls the tower-cli to create organizations, teams, users etc. The idea is to let the individual teams to administer the tower user handling via source controlled own playbook.
+Primarily using the Ansible-tower Web Infrastructure Module but somtimes falling back to tower-cli commands as the Ansible module is not impelmenting all parts of the cli.

+At the moment this cant be used to fully automate the towe state as the CLI seemes to be missing metods.
+For example associating teams with Permissions.
+This role has been testet against AWX run in Docker on a Centos 7 host.
+The host has tower-cli installed and configured with the user, passwod and remote adress.

 Requirements
 ------------

-tower-cli must be installed and configured
+tower-cli must be installed and configured against a Ansible Tower instance.

 Role Variables
 --------------

-see example
+See the example playbook.

 Dependencies
 ------------

-N/A
+python >= 2.6
+ansible-tower-cli >= 3.0.2

 Example Playbook
 ----------------